 - Controlling the speed and movement of the vehicle.5

 Damages in a personal injury lawsuit include economic and non-economic compensatory damages.
-Economic damages are generally those that have a clear dollar value, like medical bills or car repair.
+Economic damages are generally those that have a clear dollar value.
+Examples are medical bills or car repair expenses.
 Non-economic damages can be more difficult to assess, and include things like pain and suffering.

 Compensatory damages in a T-bone collision can include: